-- The French 10 Piece Wardrobe
+The French 10 Piece Wardrobe

 Ten pieces of clothing is a pretty excellent number for those of us who are out in public 5 days a week, in that it provides a week of “tops” and a week of “bottoms”.

 If they’re carefully chosen, these ten items can give you 25 base ensembles from which you can go crazy with accessories, jackets, or cardigans.

-- The French 5 Piece Wardrobe
+The French 5 Piece Wardrobe

-I think the general premise of this concept is that you buy five items for the season (autumn/winter, and spring/summer).
+I think the general premise of this idea is that you buy five items for the season (autumn/winter, and spring/summer).
 Now that I’ve concluded that my short-sleeved summer dress purchase must be relegated to summer, my purchases fit that criteria.

 In terms of mileage, a dress might not be the best item to include in a French 5 Piece Wardrobe, but this dress is so easy to wear that it will be out and about every week.
 And I have all kinds of accessories that go perfectly with it, so it will never look the same twice! (see my accessories that are currently part of my Project 333 here)